ic17rey/python-challenge/README.md

 ## PyBank

 From financial data in budget_data.csv, the script used for the analysis includes total amount of "Profit/Losses" over the timeframe, and the average "Profit/Loss" per month.
-Also included are the greatest increase in profits (date and amount) over the entire period and the greatest decrease in losses (date and amount) over the entire period.
+Also included are the greatest increase in profits (amount) over the entire period and the greatest decrease in losses (amount) over the entire period.
+Dates were also request for these points of interest.

 Final script prints analysis in the terminal and also exports the analysis to a text file in the "Analysis" folder.